Trelleborg: Today

 At the end of the 19th century, Trelleborg became an industrial town and the foundation of modern Trelleborg has largely been created by a few large companies; most notably Trelleborg Industries and the ferry company and business related to the seaport.
 Much of it has been the work of the influential businessman Johan Kock.
 Other important industries he established were Akzo Nobel Inks, Today called Flint Group Sweden, manufacturing printing inks (established as Gleitzman Industries in the 1890s), and DUX, who make beds.
 Later in the 1950s, Perstorp (Flooring) Industries was established in Trelleborg and it manufactures flooring boards and other plastic material.
 Trelleborg continues to be a working-class-oriented city and is politically a traditional stronghold for the Swedish Social Democratic Party.
 However, since the latest elections in 2006 the Social Democratic Party is in opposition in the municipality.

 It is today often visited by people travelling from Sweden to Germany because of the ferries to Rostock, Sassnitz, and Lübeck - Travemünde in Germany.
-These ferries began sailing on May 1, 1897, with the Sassnitz line; the route to Travemünde was established in 1962, while the line to the former East German city Rostock was inaugurated after the fall of the Berlin Wall in 1989.
+These ferries began sailing on 1 May 1897, with the Sassnitz line; the route to Travemünde was established in 1962, while the line to the former East German city Rostock was inaugurated after the fall of the Berlin Wall in 1989.
 The ferries carry both passengers on one-day journeys, cars with vacationing families, and heavy trucks on their way through Europe.
 In April 1917, Lenin arrived with the ferry from Sassnitz to Trelleborg on his way from exile back to Russia to lead the Revolution.

 Today Trelleborg has the second largest seaport of Sweden, behind Gothenburg.
 Every year it transports more than 10 million metric tonnes of cargo.

 Overlooking the harbour of Smygehuk near Trelleborg is a statue of a nude woman that was installed in 1930.
-Actress Uma Thurman's grandmother, the mother of Nena von Schlebrügge, was the model for this statue.
+Actress Uma Thurman's grandmother, Birgit Holmquist, the mother of Nena von Schlebrügge, was the model for this statue.
 The entrance road from west has a row of palm trees, illustrating the southern location of the city.
 They are moved indoors during winter as they can't tolerate freezing temperatures.

 On 12 October 2017, several people were injured in shootings in the town, linked to gang violence.

-Sports and Other Leisure Activities
+Sports and other leisure activities

 Football clubs in Trelleborg include Trelleborgs FF, IFK Trelleborg, and FC Trelleborg the basketball team is called Trelleborg Basket.

 The local scout corps is called Trelleborgs scoutkår.
 Other places of interest include the bathhouse, local golf club, sporthalls, beaches and several parks.